-As many of you know who follow me on Instagram or Facebook, my father died earlier this month.
+As many of you who follow me on Instagram or Facebook know, my father died earlier this month.
 He was my best friend.
 I was his mini-me.
-His heart was full of his love for his friends and family.
-Our final conversation was much the same as all our daily talks, filled with love and happy memories and planning for our next visit.
+Our final conversation was much the same as all our daily talks, filled with love and happy memories and chatting while I wrapped the gifts he bought for his grandsons for Christmas.
 His final day was not expected to be his last, but he did what he loved… his work.
 His passion for computer science and his integrity fuelled him.

 My dad was the most generous, thoughtful, kind, intelligent, and genuine person I know.
 I strove to be like him and feel blessed that every interaction with him was filled with a reminder of his love for me and interest in the well being of others.
 His integrity was an example to me in everything he did.

-As most of you know, Bill and I were not just father and daughter, but best friends and two peas in a pod.
-The ongoing joke was that ‘we share a brain’ and it gave him and me great comfort to always have that connection.
-It will, once the shock wears off, certainly be a comfort to be carrying my father with me in my head and heart for the remainder of my own days and to share stories with his grandsons who brought him such joy.
+Bill and I were not just father and daughter, but best friends and two peas in a pod.
+The ongoing joke was that ‘we share a brain’ and we revelled in that.
+It will, once the shock wears off, certainly be a comfort to be carrying my father with me in my head and heart for the remainder of my own days.
+I’m also grateful for my amazing memory so I am able to share stories, however silly or inconsequential, with his grandsons who brought him such joy.

 I am blessed to have no regrets, but I feel the greed of wishing I had more time with him because he was just an amazing human being.
 His integrity and kindness were what he was known for by all who met him, but he was also brilliant with an IQ of 161 and a PhD in computer science from before either of those things were popular.
 I was and will always be immensely proud of him.

 Now, how do I move forward in a world without my best friend?